 Some people even get their own dog’s paw tattooed on them to serve as a reminder of their beloved furry friends.
 A simple paw print can easily be translated to a tattoo and can serve as a lifelong reminder of a special dog.

 Those who have a deep affection for their pet may want to remember them through a tattoo.
-Dogs especially have a long history of meaning and symbolism that dates back to our ancient past.
 And those who get a dog tattoo may feel a profound relationship to the character of the dog and what they represent.